Iran–Contra affair: Aftermath

+Reagan addresses the affair from the Oval Office; March 4, 1987.

-Reagan expressed regret with regard to the situation in a nationally televised address from the Oval Office on 4 March 1987, and in two other speeches.
+Reagan expressed regret with regard to the situation in a nationally televised address from the Oval Office on March 4, 1987, and in two other speeches.
 Reagan had not spoken to the American people directly for three months amidst the scandal, and he offered the following explanation for his silence:

 The reason I haven't spoken to you before now is this: You deserve the truth.
 And as frustrating as the waiting has been, I felt it was improper to come to you with sketchy reports, or possibly even erroneous statements, which would then have to be corrected, creating even more doubt and confusion.
 There's been enough of that.

 Reagan then took full responsibility for the acts committed:

 First, let me say I take full responsibility for my own actions and for those of my administration.
 As angry as I may be about activities undertaken without my knowledge, I am still accountable for those activities.
 As disappointed as I may be in some who served me, I'm still the one who must answer to the American people for this behavior.

 Finally, the president acknowledged that his previous assertions that the U.S. did not trade arms for hostages were incorrect:

 A few months ago I told the American people I did not trade arms for hostages.
 My heart and my best intentions still tell me that's true, but the facts and the evidence tell me it is not.
 As the Tower board reported, what began as a strategic opening to Iran deteriorated, in its implementation, into trading arms for hostages.
 This runs counter to my own beliefs, to administration policy, and to the original strategy we had in mind.